 Now that we understand the cultural and technical realities of the modern workplace, here we highlight four tactics companies can implement to bring out the best in their employees.

-Emphasize Work-Life Balance, this is what so much of the modern workplace comes down to.
+Work-life balance is a critical aspect of the modern workplace.
+By offering flexible work arrangements and accommodating employees' personal needs, companies can foster a happier and more productive workforce.
 Making it easy to take time for unexpected doctors’ appointments, childcare needs, and family time will help employees feel happier, healthier, and significantly more productive.

 The modern office prioritizes setting aside time for team meetings—either virtual or in person—to build relationships, conduct organized brainstorming and results reporting, and encourage collaboration.